swcarpentry/r-novice-inflammation/01-starting-with-data.md

 avg_patient_inflammation <- apply(dat, 1, mean)
 ~~~

-And to obtain the average inflammation of each day we will need to calculate the mean of all of the columns (`MARGIN = 2`) of the data frame.
+To obtain the average inflammation of each day we need to calculate the mean of all of the columns (`MARGIN = 2`) of the data frame.

 ~~~{.r}